 Why does the track feel too tight even after I adjust the tension?

-If mud, clay, snow, or stones are packed around the idler, it cannot slide back to absorb tension.
-This makes the track feel tighter than it actually is.
+If mud, clay, snow, or stones are packed around the idler, it can’t slide back to absorb tension, making the track feel tighter than it actually is.
 Clearing debris around the idler and track frame usually resolves the issue.

 My excavator works mostly in wet clay.
 Do I need to check the idler more often?